-When we hear about the defense mechanism known as repression, we usually think about repression of dark energies; those that are present in our lower unconscious such as painful thoughts, feelings, memories and experiences.
+When we hear of the defense mechanism known as repression, we usually think of the repression of darker energies; those that are present in our lower unconscious such as painful thoughts, feelings, memories and experiences.

 In a ‘Psychology of Love’, John Firman and Ann Gila suggest that ‘under the threat of personal annihilation, significant sectors of our ability to experience pain and suffering are split off from ongoing awareness’.
 They describe these as a ‘disowned range of experiences most directly related to the pain of primal wounding – experiences such as anxiety and disintegration; lack of meaning and self in the world, feeling lost, trapped, or buried; isolation, abandonment, banishment, feeling overwhelmed, helpless or hopeless; emptiness or hollowness; despair, shame and guilt.’

-Furthermore, Firman and Gila write that there is something else that cannot be held by a non-empathic early environment; our greatness and our gifts are also disowned and repressed as a form of protection.
+However, Firman and Gila also write that there is something else that cannot be held by a non-empathic early environment; our greatness and gifts that are also disowned and repressed as a form of protection.
 Their work is based on that of Roberto Assagioli – a pioneer of the humanistic and transpersonal movement and founder of psychosynthesis.
-He recognised early on that just as we have a lower unconscious, we also have a higher unconscious.
-This means that not only do we repress dark energies, we also repress our higher and spiritual impulses such as a sense of community, service, wisdom, love, compassion, empathy, will, creative, artistic and scientific inspirations and activities as well as other innate spiritual drives such as a call towards value, meaning and purpose in life.
-Repression of the higher unconscious and associated transpersonal qualities later became known as ‘repression of the sublime’; a term coined by French psychotherapist Robert Desoille.
+Assagioli recognised early on that just as we have a lower unconscious, we also have a higher unconscious.
+This means that not only do we repress our darker energies, we also repress our higher and spiritual impulses.
+These include our sense of connection, community, service, wisdom, love, compassion, empathy, will, creative, artistic and scientific inspirations and activities, as well as innate spiritual drives such as a call towards value, meaning and purpose in life.
+Repression of the higher unconscious and the correlating transpersonal qualities later became known as ‘repression of the sublime’; a term coined by French psychotherapist Robert Desoille.

-Frank Haronian PhD in, ‘The repression of the sublime’, says that we often fear the challenge of personal growth and avoid taking responsibility for our lives because it means abandoning the familiar and the known which results in feeling anxious.
-Another, and perhaps the most disconcerting, is the fear of one’s own greatness.
+Frank Haronian PhD in, ‘The Repression of the Sublime’, says that we sometimes fear the challenge of personal growth and avoid taking responsibility for our lives because it means abandoning the familiar and the known.
+We also fear our own greatness.

-Not only do we fear being envied or labelled as having ‘Tall Poppy Syndrome’ but a major issue we experience when we repress the sublime is how we project our greatness on to others; we envy them for being ‘brilliant, gorgeous, talented, fabulous’.
-Haronian affirms this by stating that ‘we are in necessary conflict and ambivalence over these same highest possibilities in other people.’
+Not only do we fear being envied or labelled as having ‘Tall Poppy Syndrome’, there is another major concern when we repress the sublime – how we project our greatness on to others; we envy them for being ‘brilliant, gorgeous, talented, fabulous’.
+Haronian states, ‘we are in necessary conflict and ambivalence over these same highest possibilities in other people.’
 We adore, idolize and idealise skinny, beautiful and talented (or not so talented) celebrities, models and other ‘great’ people.
-At the same time we hate, loathe and envy them because they have what we want (or not as the case may be!).
+At the same time we hate, loathe and envy them because they have what we want.
 They hold for us our light and dark projections that we cannot see, bear or own in ourselves.

 There is a saying in the recovery movement, ‘if you spot it you’ve got it’.
-Recognising our sublime in others is a perfect way to begin to re-own the repressed, denied and split off parts of ourselves.
-So the next time we experience that hook, we need to stop for a moment and reflect, ‘what am I projecting on to this person?’ and ‘what do I need to own in myself?’
+Recognising our sublime in others is a perfect way to begin to re-own the repressed, denied and split off parts of ourselves; the dark and the light!
+So the next time we experience that hook, we need to pause for a moment and reflect, ‘what am I projecting on to this person?’ and ‘what do I need to own in myself?’
 Is it my beauty, compassion, love, empathy, greatness or worth?

 Assagioli, Roberto MD, (1965), Psychosynthesis, Thornton Press